gajanantadas/Python_Basics/README.md

 # Python_Basics
 python_Connect
-this project based LOGIN AND PASSWORD OTHENTICATION USING flask and sql_ALCHEMY AND PYTHON html css an json
+this project based LOGIN AND password  Authentication USING flask and sql_ALCHEMY AND PYTHON html css an json